innovationOUtside/sphinxcontrib-ou-av/docs/ou_mol3d.md

 *Note that the style information must be presented as a quoted string and take the form of a valid JSON string.*

-Renders to the following OU-XML:
+The admonition block is converted to the following OU-XML:

 ```xml
 <MediaContent type="html5" height="500" width="600" src="https://raw.githubusercontent.com/innovationoutside/sphinxcontrib-ou-xml-tags/main/vletmp/ouseful-demo-sphinx_b0_p1_x_html1.zip" id="f06b147c75474dcdb6f5"/>